jarcane/clojurice/README.md

 An important note regarding routing: when linking to another component within the app, it is best to use the `clojurice.router/app-link` function as this hooks into the routing system.
 Normal hrefs will work, but force a page reload, which will be slower and also reset app-state.

+### Dev tools

+The default configuration will open nREPL connections to both frontend and backend, each on their own port.
+Check the console logs from `boot dev` to find them.

+The frontend environment also wraps [cljs-devtools](https://github.com/binaryage/cljs-devtools) and [Dirac](https://github.com/binaryage/dirac) for a more pleasant browser environment for Chrome.

+Dirac allows for a CLJS REPL in a Chrome devtools window, but requires some additional setup.
+You'll need to set up the Dirac extension with Chrome Canary, as described [here](https://github.com/binaryage/dirac/blob/master/docs/installation.md#setup-dirac-chrome-extension).
+The remaining setup (installing the runtime, nREPL, and agent) is handled automatically by boot.

+If you are not using Chrome Canary, you will also want to turn on custom formatters in the Chrome Devtools for the cljs-devtools formatters to work.

 ### Hot Reloading

 Both frontend and backend code have been configured to automatically reload on file changes.
 There's even a helpful audio cue to notify you once a rebuild is done.